ramoncreager/PyProximity/README.md

   * Provide the option of exposing class attributes as well as class methods
   * Provide a regular expressions filter when exposing elements
-  * Provide means to add custom JSON encodings.
+  * Switch to [msgpack](http://msgpack.org) instead of built in JSON serialization.
+This will improve performance and allow serializing more complex objects.
   * Cleaner exception handling